Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Baselines, learning dynamics exploration

-As the convergence speed of stochastic optimization algorithms depend on the variance of the gradient estimator, reducing the noise in the gradients has been the topic of many research papers \citep[e.g.,][]{leroux2012stochastic, wang2013variance, reddi2015variance, defazio2014saga, johnson2013accelerating}.
-In reinforcement learning, high variance has been identified as a key problem to address in policy gradient methods and reductions in variance usually lead to increases in performance \citep{williams1992simple, sutton18book, ilyas2018closer}.
-By introducing a baseline $b$, the resulting policy gradient estimate $(R(\tau_i) - b) \nabla \log \pi(\tau_i)$ may have reduced variance without introducing bias.
+The problem defined in Eq.~\ref{eq:bandit_loss} can be solved by gradient ascent.
+Given access only to samples, the true gradient cannot generally be computed and the true update is replaced with a stochastic one, resulting in the following update:

+where $a_i$ are actions drawn according to the agent's current policy $\pi_\theta$, $\alpha$ is the stepsize, and $N$, which can be 1, is the number of samples used to compute the update.
+To reduce the variance of this estimate without introducing bias, we can introduce a baseline $b$, resulting in the gradient estimate $(r(a_i) - b) \nabla_\theta \log \pi_\theta(a_i)$.

 While the choice of baseline is known to affect the variance, we show that baselines can also lead to qualitatively different behaviour of the optimization process, even when the variance is the same.
 This difference cannot be explained by the expectation or variance, quantities which govern the usual bounds for convergence rates~\citep{bottou2018optimization}.
-In this section, we show that even for estimators of the gradient with the same variance, we can observe different induced behaviors.
-One we call \textit{committal}, where the agent tends to repeat the same action many times leading to a deterministic policy, and one we call \textit{non-committal}, where the agent more often takes different actions and the policy retains higher entropy.